jcaip/jcaip.github.io/_posts/2017-01-28-Corporate-Finance.md

 + Asset Management or Turnover Measures
     + `Invetory Turnover = Cost of goods sold / Inventory`
     + `Days' sales in inventory = 365 Days / Inventory Turnover`
+    + `Total Asset Turnovers = Sales/Total Assets`
++ Profitability Measures
+    + `Profit Margin = Net Income / Sales`
+    + `Return on Assets = Net Income / Total Assets`
+    + `Return on Equity = Net Income / Total Equity`
++ Market Value Measures
+    + `Earnings Per Share = Net Income / Shares Outstanding`
+    + `PE Ratio = Price per share/ Earnings per share`
+    + `Market to Book Ratio = Market Value per share / Book Value per share`

+Compare financial raions in **Time-Trend Analysis** (over time) or **Peer Group Analysis** (compare to similar companies/within industries)

+### The DuPont Identity

+`Return on Equity = Net Income / Total Equity`
+`Return on Equity = Profit Margin * Total Asset Turnover * Equitiy Multiplier` Each one of these represents a different part of the company
+    + Profit Margin is a measure of the firm's operating efficiency
+    + Total Asset Turnover is a measure of the firm's asset use efficiency
+    + Equity Multiplier is a measure of the firm's financial leverage

 ### The Corporate Firm
 + **Sole proprietorship** - buisness owned by one person